swanson/swanson.github.com/_posts/2013-07-21-email-as-the-interface.md

 tablet, or laptop; no need to build native apps right off the bat.

 * **Less features**: you might not think is a benefit but email forces you to be very deliberate about design user interactions and simplifying processes.
-You can enabled a drag-and-drop AJAX calendar in an email, but you could email someone three date options as links and let them pick one.
+You can't embed a drag-and-drop AJAX calendar in an email, but you could email someone three date options as links and let them pick one.